ZxyGed/EPILOGUE/readme.md

 ```

 ## Usage
+The protein sequences are preprocessed by [ESM-1b](https://github.com/facebookresearch/esm), you can download the preprocessed features from [here](https://pan.baidu.com/s/1xxnXRND6YNFFxLKLZtVlFg?pwd=1234).

 To run EPILOGUE on yeast dataset by default, run the following command from the project directory:
 ```python
 # generate representations by EPILOGUE